IanKulin/ssl-monitor/README.md

 ### Immediate Priorities

+🔲 **Bugs**
+- on settings page - test buttons for testing notifications don't use the settings you've just entered (but not saved)
+- every web page should have buttons for "Results", "Sites", "Settings"
+- '/' route should redirect to /results

 🔲 **Polish**
 - Consistent navigation and look across all pages
 - Dark mode support from browser settings